WeronikaMazek/WeronikaMazek/README.md

 # Hi there 👋

 🎓 I'm studying for a master's degree in Bioinformatics at Queen Mary University of London.

-**📚 Currently learning:**

-Python for Bioinformatics (BioPython), Machine Learning (PyTorch & Keras), Data Science (data preprocessing, data visualisation).

-R for Statistical Analysis: hypothesis testing, linear models, data visualisation.
+⬇️ Take a look below to explore some of my projects, skills and tools I’ve build along the way.

 ## ☑️ Completed Projects: